Curvy Protocol Versions

 The current version of Curvy supports one-time stealth address generation, stateless detection using view tags, and private 1:1 transfers across multiple blockchains.
 It uses dual key pairs (view and spend) for self-custody and offers optional auditability via view key sharing.

-Curvy v2 – CSUC & Curvy Aggregator (Coming Soon)
+Curvy v2 – CIR & Curvy Aggregator (Ethereum Mainnet - Coming Soon)

-• Curvy Single User Contract (CSUC): which enables Users to execute a set of Actions (i.e. TRANSFER, SWAP, BRIDGE, ...) using the Curvy Protocol without the need for them to have Native tokens.
-Inside CSUC, any ERC20-compliant token can be used.
-The CSUC Action Set can always be expanded, allowing for greater flexibility, and added functionality.
+DEPOSIT,WITHDRAW...) using the Curvy Protocol without the need for them to have Native tokens.
+Inside CIR, any ERC20-compliant token can be used.
+The CIR meta-transaction Set can always be expanded, allowing for greater flexibility, and added functionality.- [Development Status] Contract's code has been finalized, benchmarked, and it is currently live on Ethereum Sepolia network (Mainnet support coming soon)

-• Curvy Aggregator: which allows Users to combine, and split their balances held across multiple CSAs without linking those addresses together.
+- Curvy Aggregator: acts as a Privacy Pool and allows Users to privately combine and split their balances held across multiple addresses on CIR without linking those addresses together.
 This component heavily utilizes Zero-Knowledge (ZK) proofs generated by Curvy's custom circuits.
+Aggregated balances are represented as notes, which can be withdrawn to any CIR address without revealing original sources of funds.

 In both components, Users maintain full privacy and control while continuously gaining access to more advanced features.

-Bring these components live will enable great UX for Curvy Users, as they will not need to worry about where their funds are located (on CSUC or Curvy Aggregator), since switching (moving) funds between those two will be made seamless.
+These components enable great UX for Curvy Users, as they do not need to worry about where their funds are located (on Stealth Addresses, CIR or Curvy Aggregator), since switching (moving) funds between them is seamless.

 All of this sets the stage for Cross-Chain transfers, allowing Users to anonymously move their funds between different blockchains without any friction.